OptimusCrime/modx-development-docker/README.md

 With the files in place, we can now spin up the Docker containers.
 A Makefile is provided to automate some of the process.

-To build and start everything, simply type:
+To build and start everything:

 ```
 make